-This blog is a collation of clinical studies and results to show association of vitamin intake and cancer risk and some basic information on natural food sources of the different vitamins.
+This blog is a collation of clinical studies and results to show association of vitamin/multivitamin intake and cancer risk and some basic information on natural food sources of the different vitamins.
 The key conclusion from various studies is that taking vitamins from natural food sources are beneficial for us and can be included as part of our daily diet/nutrition, while use of excessive multivitamin supplementation are not helpful and do not add much value in providing anti-cancer health benefits.
-They can be associated with increased cancer risk and can cause potential harm.
-Hence these supplements must only be used upon recommendation of medical professionals in the right context and condition.
+Random excess use of multivitamins can be associated with increased cancer risk and can cause potential harm.
+Hence these multivitamin supplements must only be used for cancer care or prevention upon recommendation of medical professionals – for the right context and condition.

 Vitamins are essential nutrients from foods and other natural sources that our body needs.
 A lack of specific vitamins can cause severe deficiencies that manifest as different disorders.
 A balanced, healthy diet with adequate intake of nutrients and vitamins is associated with a reduction in risk of death from cardiovascular diseases and cancer.
 The nutrient source ideally should be from foods we eat, but in the current fast paced times that we live in, a daily dose of multivitamin is the substitute for a healthy nutritious diet.

-A multivitamin supplement a day has become a norm for many individuals globally as a natural way of boosting their health and well being.
+A multivitamin supplement a day has become a norm for many individuals globally as a natural way of boosting their health and well being and preventing diseases like cancer.
 Use of Multivitamins is on the rise in the aging baby boomer generation for health benefits and supporting general well being.
 Most people believe that high dose vitamin intake is an anti-aging, immunity-boosting and disease prevention elixir, that even if not effective, can do no harm.
 There is the belief that since vitamins are from natural sources and promote good health, more amounts of these taken as supplements should only benefit us further.
-With the widespread and excessive use of vitamins across global populations, there have been multiple observational retrospective clinical studies that have looked at associations of different vitamins with their cancer preventative role.
+With the widespread and excessive use of vitamins and multivitamins across global populations, there have been multiple observational retrospective clinical studies that have looked at associations of different vitamins with their cancer preventative role.